Texas Smog Check / Emissions Test

 Smog Check Fees

 Texas sets a limit on smog check fees at a maximum of between 11.50 – 24.50 for a TSI, ASM or OBD inspections depending on the testing area.
 Vehicle safety inspections are $7.00.
-The total for both can not be more than $31.50 depending on the required testing area, and year and engine type of the vehicle.
+The total for both cannot be more than $31.50 depending on the required testing area, and year and engine type of the vehicle.

 Performing Emissions Testing in Texas

 Residents have 90 days from the due date on a vehicle’s registration sticker to get a vehicle inspected, pass a vehicle emissions test (if required), and get the vehicle’s registration renewed.
 Vehicle owners in Texas must drive their vehicle to a DPS-certified inspection station, pay a testing fee, and provide proof of insurance.
 The State of Texas requires a variety of emissions testing.
-The specific county a the vehicle owner has their vehicle registered in determines the type of test it must pass.
+The specific county the vehicle owner has their vehicle registered in determines the type of test it must pass.
 There are three different smog inspection methods:

-- On Board Diagnostic Tests: Texas test personnel administer an ODBII test on most gasoline motor vehicles made in the 1996 or newer model years registered in one of the counties/areas requiring vehicles to pass an emissions test.
+- On-Board Diagnostic Tests: Texas test personnel administer an ODBII test on most gasoline motor vehicles made in the 1996 or newer model years registered in one of the counties/areas requiring vehicles to pass an emissions test.
 The OBDII system installed in U.S. manufactured vehicles made in the 1996 and newer model years is a mechanical issue early-warning system.
 The system records the vehicle’s performance by administering a specific kind of test referred to as a “Monitor”.
 Certain monitors test a vehicle’s primary emissions components and subsystems.
 While the key is in the ignition and the engine is off, a test technician will make sure the vehicle’s DLC (Data Link Connector) works properly.
 Then, the test technician hooks an emissions diagnostic tool up to your vehicle’s DLC using a cable to allow the technician’s diagnostic tool to communicate with the vehicle’s OBD II system.
 A Texas test technician can check your vehicle’s engine and emissions systems, and see if any monitors state a “Not Ready” status.
 The test personnel can complete the test in around 2 minutes.

 - Acceleration simulation mode: (ASM 25/25 or 50/15).
 During an ASM test, test personnel drive a vehicle on a set of rollers, called a Dynamometer.
 They drive the vehicle at 25 miles per hour while placing the vehicle under a 25% weight load recommended for the vehicle’s make and model.
-Or, during the 50/15 test, they drive a vehicle at 15 miles per hour while placing the vehicle under a 50% weight load recommend for its make an model.
+Or, during the 50/15 test, they drive a vehicle at 15 miles per hour while placing the vehicle under a 50% weight load recommend for the make and model.
 Test personnel will also place a probe into the vehicle’s tailpipe to measure the exhaust emissions coming from the tailpipe during the test.

 After a vehicle passes its vehicle emissions test, the vehicle owner will receive a Vehicle Inspection Report (VIR) stating the vehicle passed its emissions test so the owner can submit it when obtaining their vehicle registration or registration renewal.
 The VIR is proof their vehicle passed its emissions test.
-Vehicle owners can get a copy of their vehicle’s VIR for as many as 13 months after the orginal inspection date.
+Vehicle owners can get a copy of their vehicle’s VIR for as many as 13 months after the original inspection date.
 The owner will also receive a decal to put on their vehicle’s windshield as evidence that it has passed the Two Step, One Sticker program.

 Failed Smog Inspections – Next Steps